digitranslab/jumpstart/docs/docs/widgets/table/serverside-operations/search.md

 title: Search Operation
 ---

-This guide explains how to perform a server side search operation on the **Table** component in ToolJet.
+This guide explains how to perform a server side search operation on the **Table** component in JumpStart.

 <div style={{paddingTop:'24px'}}>